 To inspire and inform children’s picture book illustrators – an online event

 This year the festival will be online, with live Q&As.
-We hope to meet in person in following years.
+Join the conversation on Twitter: #Picturehooks21 and put your questions to our speakers.

 Ticket price: £15 (plus £1.25 handling fee)